Baháʼí Faith and the unity of humanity: Political unity

 An essential mission in the teachings of Baháʼu'lláh, the founder of the Baháʼí Faith, was to bring about a consciousness in the peoples of the world regarding the oneness of humankind.
 However, Baháʼu'lláh stated that along with the increase in individual and collective consciousness of the oneness of humanity, new social structures are also needed for the oneness of humanity to be achieved.
 He wrote:

-The Baháʼí teachings thus state that it is not sufficient fot humanity to acknowledge its oneness if it still lives in a disunited world that contains prejudice and conflict.
+The Baháʼí teachings thus state that it is not sufficient for humanity to acknowledge its oneness if it still lives in a disunited world that contains prejudice and conflict.
 In Baháʼí belief, humanity has gone through a process of progressive revelation through various different messengers of God, including Buddha, Moses, Jesus, Muhammad and others, where humanity has grown collectively.
 It believes that society has been steadily organizing itself with higher levels of unity through the various messengers of God; going from the unity of the family, the tribe, the city-state and the nation.
 Baháʼí writings state that the next stage of the collective growth is that of world unity and the organization of society as a planetary civilization.
 Shoghi Effendi, the head of the Baháʼí Faith in the first half of the 20th century, wrote:

 Thus, in the Baháʼí view, unity must be expressed by building a universal and unified social system that is based on spiritual principles.
 In this view, the fundamental purpose of society is spiritual and is to create a society that is favourable to the healthy development of all its peoples.
 A new world order based on these principles is envisioned, that will gradually unfold through processes of development that result in the successive stages of the Lesser Peace, the establishment of a World Super-State, the Great Peace, and the Most Great Peace.